-Immunizations ImmunizationsRelated Tools & References « Back to Immunizations Index Sorted Alphabetically A-Z Sort by popularity Alzheimer's Disease Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Flu: Fighting the Flu Without the Shot How to Choose a Doctor Teenagers: Your Teenage Son's Health Sorted by Popularity (as on MedicineNet) Sort alphabetically Teenagers: Your Teenage Son's Health How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Alzheimer's Disease Flu: Fighting the Flu Without the Shot Suggested Reading on Vaccination Schedule for Adults and Adolescents by Our Doctors Related Diseases & Conditions 23 articles Mercury Poisoning Mercury is a naturally occurring element found in water, soil, and the air.
-Mercury is also contained in some fish, some of the products we use in the Genital Warts (HPV) Human papillomavirus (HPV) infection is the most common sexually transmitted infection in the U.S. HPV is primarily transmitted by sexual contact.
-While Tetanus Tetanus is an often-fatal disease caused by nerve toxins produced by the common bacteria Clostridium tetani.
-In a seven-day period after infection, a person Shingles Shingles, or herpes zoster, is a painful rash caused by the varicella zoster virus.
+Immunizations ImmunizationsRelated Tools & References « Back to Immunizations Index Sorted Alphabetically A-Z Sort by popularity Alzheimer's Disease Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Flu: Fighting the Flu Without the Shot How to Choose a Doctor Teenagers: Your Teenage Son's Health Sorted by Popularity (as on MedicineNet) Sort alphabetically Teenagers: Your Teenage Son's Health How to Choose a Doctor Doctor: Getting the Most from Your Doctor's Appointment Doctor: Checklist to Take To Your Doctor's Appointment Alzheimer's Disease Flu: Fighting the Flu Without the Shot Suggested Reading on Vaccination Schedule for Adults and Adolescents by Our Doctors Related Diseases & Conditions 23 articles Shingles Shingles, or herpes zoster, is a painful rash caused by the varicella zoster virus.
 Other symptoms include headache, fever, nausea, and body aches.
-Treatment Mumps Mumps is an acute viral illness caused by the mumps virus.
-Symptoms of mumps include fever, headache, muscle aches, tiredness, and loss of appetite; followed Hepatitis B (HBV, Hep B) The hepatitis B virus (HBV, hep B) is a unique, coated DNA virus belonging to the Hepadnaviridae family of viruses.
-The course of the virus is determined Meningitis Encephalitis is a brain inflammation that causes sudden fever, vomiting, headache, light sensitivity, stiff neck and back, drowsiness, and irritability.
-Whooping Cough (Pertussis) Whooping cough (pertussis) is highly contagious respiratory infection that is caused by the bacteria Bordetella pertussis.
-There are an estimated 300,000 Pneumonia Pneumonia is inflammation of the lungs caused by fungi, bacteria, or viruses.
+Treatment Mercury Poisoning Mercury is a naturally occurring element found in water, soil, and the air.
+Mercury is also contained in some fish, some of the products we use in the Mumps Mumps is an acute viral illness caused by the mumps virus.
+Symptoms of mumps include fever, headache, muscle aches, tiredness, and loss of appetite; followed Genital Warts (HPV) Human papillomavirus (HPV) infection is the most common sexually transmitted infection in the U.S. HPV is primarily transmitted by sexual contact.
+While Flu (Influenza) Influenza (flu) is a respiratory illness caused by a virus.
+Flu symptoms include fever, cough, sore throat, runny nose, headache, fatigue, and muscle aches.
+Pneumonia Pneumonia is inflammation of the lungs caused by fungi, bacteria, or viruses.
 Symptoms and signs include cough, fever, shortness of breath, and chills.
-Chickenpox (Varicella) Chickenpox (chicken pox) is a contagious childhood disease caused by the varicella-zoster virus.
+Hepatitis B (HBV, Hep B) The hepatitis B virus (HBV, hep B) is a unique, coated DNA virus belonging to the Hepadnaviridae family of viruses.
+The course of the virus is determined Whooping Cough (Pertussis) Whooping cough (pertussis) is highly contagious respiratory infection that is caused by the bacteria Bordetella pertussis.
+There are an estimated 300,000 Tetanus Tetanus is an often-fatal disease caused by nerve toxins produced by the common bacteria Clostridium tetani.
+In a seven-day period after infection, a person Meningitis Encephalitis is a brain inflammation that causes sudden fever, vomiting, headache, light sensitivity, stiff neck and back, drowsiness, and irritability.
+Rabies Rabies is a viral disease that is transmitted via the bite of an infected animal.
+Symptoms include fever, headaches, and weakness.
+Treatment involves a Chickenpox (Varicella) Chickenpox (chicken pox) is a contagious childhood disease caused by the varicella-zoster virus.
 Symptoms have an incubation period of 14 to 16 days and Measles Measles (rubeola) is a highly contagious disease that's caused by a virus.
 Symptoms include a rash, high fever, cough, runny nose, and red eyes.
 Treatment Hepatitis A (HAV, Hep A) Hepatitis means inflammation of the liver.
 Hepatitis A (HAV, Hep A) is one type of liver disease caused by a virus.
-Since hepatitis A is a virus, it can Flu (Influenza) Influenza (flu) is a respiratory illness caused by a virus.
-Flu symptoms include fever, cough, sore throat, runny nose, headache, fatigue, and muscle aches.
-Hepatitis A and B Vaccinations Hepatitis A and hepatitis B are the two most commnon viruses that infect the liver.
-Hepatitis A and Hepatitis B can be prevented and treated with immunizations Meningococcemia Meningococcemia is a bloodstream infection caused by Neisseria meningitides.
+Since hepatitis A is a virus, it can Diphtheria Diphtheria is a disease that causes symptoms and signs such as fever, enlarged lymph nodes, and swallowing problems.
+Erythromycin is the primary treatment Hepatitis A and B Vaccinations Hepatitis A and hepatitis B are the two most commnon viruses that infect the liver.
+Hepatitis A and Hepatitis B can be prevented and treated with immunizations Polio A polio infection causes symptoms and signs such as paralysis, limb deformities, and even death.
+There is no curative treatment for polio.
+Treatment focuses Children's Health Children's health is focused on the well-being of children from conception through adolescence.
+There are many aspects of children's health, including Meningococcemia Meningococcemia is a bloodstream infection caused by Neisseria meningitides.
 Meningococcemia symptoms include fever, headache, fatigue, and body aches.
-Children's Health Children's health is focused on the well-being of children from conception through adolescence.
-There are many aspects of children's health, including German Measles (Rubella) German measles is a disease that's caused by a virus.
+German Measles (Rubella) German measles is a disease that's caused by a virus.
 Symptoms include rash and fever for two to three days.
-The MMR (measles, mumps, and rubella) vaccine Travel Medicine Travelers should prepare for their trip by visiting their physician to get the proper vaccinations and obtain the necessary medication if they have a medical Polio A polio infection causes symptoms and signs such as paralysis, limb deformities, and even death.
-There is no curative treatment for polio.
-Treatment focuses Rabies Rabies is a viral disease that is transmitted via the bite of an infected animal.
-Symptoms include fever, headaches, and weakness.
-Treatment involves a Teens Teenagers recognize that they are developmentally between child and adult.
-Teen health prevention includes maintaining a healthy diet, exercising regularly, Diphtheria Diphtheria is a disease that causes symptoms and signs such as fever, enlarged lymph nodes, and swallowing problems.
-Erythromycin is the primary treatment Pregnancy and Drugs (Prescription and OTC) Taking prescription medications or over-the-counter drugs or supplements should be discussed with your doctor.
-There are some medications that have been Medications 2 articles Procedures & Tests 6 articles Pictures, Images & Quizzes 8 articles Doctor's & Expert's Views 12 articles Health News 21 articles Health Features 18 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!
+The MMR (measles, mumps, and rubella) vaccine Travel Medicine Travelers should prepare for their trip by visiting their physician to get the proper vaccinations and obtain the necessary medication if they have a medical Pregnancy and Drugs (Prescription and OTC) Taking prescription medications or over-the-counter drugs or supplements should be discussed with your doctor.
+There are some medications that have been Teens Teenagers recognize that they are developmentally between child and adult.
+Teen health prevention includes maintaining a healthy diet, exercising regularly, Medications 2 articles Procedures & Tests 6 articles Pictures, Images & Quizzes 8 articles Doctor's & Expert's Views 12 articles Health News 21 articles Health Features 18 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!